nameisntimportant/transport_catalog/README.md

 ```
 transport_catalog process_requests
 ```
-Put serialization settings and requests to the database to standart input stream:
+Put serialization settings and requests to the database to standard input stream:
 ```
 {
   "serialization_settings": {